Beryl: Aquamarine and maxixe

 Aquamarine (from aqua marina, "sea water") is a blue or cyan variety of beryl.
 It occurs at most localities which yield ordinary beryl.
 The gem-gravel placer deposits of Sri Lanka contain aquamarine.
 Green-yellow beryl, such as that occurring in Brazil, is sometimes called chrysolite aquamarine.
-The deep blue version of aquamarine is called maxixe.
+The deep blue version of aquamarine is called maxixe (pronounced mah-she-she).
+Its color results from a radiation-induced color center.

 The pale blue color of aquamarine is attributed to Fe2+.
 Fe3+ ions produce golden-yellow color, and when both Fe2+ and Fe3+ are present, the color is a darker blue as in maxixe.
 Decoloration of maxixe by light or heat thus may be due to the charge transfer between Fe3+ and Fe2+.

-In the United States, aquamarines can be found at the summit of Mt.
-Antero in the Sawatch Range in central Colorado, and in the New England and North Carolina pegmatites.
+In the United States, aquamarines can be found at the summit of Mount Antero in the Sawatch Range in central Colorado, and in the New England and North Carolina pegmatites.
 Aquamarines are also present in the state of Wyoming, aquamarine has been discovered in the Big Horn Mountains, near Powder River Pass.
 Another location within the United States is the Sawtooth Range near Stanley, Idaho, although the minerals are within a wilderness area which prevents collecting.
 In Brazil, there are mines in the states of Minas Gerais, Espírito Santo, and Bahia, and minorly in Rio Grande do Norte.
-The mines of Colombia, Madagascar, Russia, Namibia, Zambia, Malawi, Tanzania, and Kenya also produce aquamarine.
+The mines of Colombia, Skardu Pakistan, Madagascar, Russia, Namibia, Zambia, Malawi, Tanzania, and Kenya also produce aquamarine.